AkshithSagar/MyMovieList/README.md

   * Install any packages for go using this gcc toolchain
   * The go program that you are willing to run must also be done through the gcc toolchain
   * You can either use a text editor to see the source code or an IDE (we used VScode to develop the package)
+  * You can use DB Browser(sqlite3) for viewing your data in sqlite3

 ### FrontEnd